I have a juicy brain, apparently.

 Courses Taught (Click on link for syllabus)

-Psychology of Childhood, Cultural Psychology, Method and Theory, Cognition, Neuroscience, and Cinema, Psychology of the Cosmos, Psychology of Humor, Statistics for Social Sciences, Cross Cultural Development and Mental Health, Computer Applications in Psychology, Psychology Through Documentary Film, Introduction to Childhood Studies, Graduate Statistics, Graduate Research Methods, Graduate Developmental Science, Cultural Psychology of Food, Graduate Pychological Science, Environmental Psychology, Introduction to Psychology (honors college), Teaching in Psychology, Readings in Psychology Series, Psychology of Music (summer 2015).
+Psychology of Childhood, Cultural Psychology, Method and Theory, Cognition, Neuroscience, and Cinema, Psychology of the Cosmos, Psychology of Humor, Statistics for Social Sciences, Cross Cultural Development and Mental Health, Computer Applications in Psychology, Psychology Through Documentary Film, Introduction to Childhood Studies, Graduate Statistics, Graduate Research Methods, Graduate Developmental Science, Cultural Psychology of Food, Graduate Psychological Science, Environmental Psychology, Introduction to Psychology (honors college), Teaching in Psychology, Readings in Psychology Series, Psychology of Music (summer 2015).

 So you want a letter of recommendation?
 Read me first!